-PARIS — Commercial banks weigh business, ethical and legal factors as they consider, with a clock racing, whether to lend money to fund an arms export deal, financial specialists said Tuesday at a conference organized by Thomas More Institute, a think tank.
+PARIS — Commercial banks weigh business, ethical and legal factors as they consider, with a clock racing, whether to lend money to fund an arms export deal, financial specialists said Tuesday at a conference organized by the think tank Thomas More Institute.

 Loans and financing for arms contracts are “fairly modest,” accounting for 2 to 5 percent of the world bank market, said Stéphane Audrand of consultancy Sylmaris.
 That is smaller than projects such as energy, raw materials and transport.